nan-yu/pubsub-test/email/appeng/golang/README.md

 - **Pub/Sub**: A real-time messaging service that enables Config Sync to publish post-sync events as messages to a designated topic.
-- **Cloud Run Functions**: Serverless functions that execute code in response to events.
-In this setup, a Cloud Run function acts as the subscriber, receiving and processing events from the Pub/Sub topic to send email notifications.
+- **Cloud App Engine**: Serverless app that execute code in response to events.
+In this setup, an app acts as the subscriber, receiving and processing events from the Pub/Sub topic to send email notifications.
-- **Cloud Run**: The underlying serverless platform that hosts and manages the Cloud Run functions.
-- **Eventarc**: An event filtering and routing service that triggers the Cloud Run function based on specific Pub/Sub events.
-- **Cloud Build**: A service that automates the build process for the Cloud Run function, packaging the code into a container image.
+- **Cloud Build**: A service that automates the build process for the app, packaging the code into a container image.
-- **Artifact Registry**: A secure, private container registry that stores the built container image for the Cloud Run function.
+- **Artifact Registry**: A secure, private container registry that stores the built container image for the app.
-- **Cloud Storage**: A scalable object storage service used to store the source code of the Cloud Run function.
+- **Cloud Storage**: A scalable object storage service used to store the source code of the app.
-- **Secret Manager**: A secure service for managing sensitive credentials, such as email account passwords, used by the Cloud Run function.
+- **Secret Manager**: A secure service for managing sensitive credentials, such as email account passwords, used by the app.

 ![](./send-email.svg)